waseem18/gitpromote/README.md

 One can promote their project on <b>gitpromote</b> when they are in need of a helping hand to add any new feature,debug the code or help more people gain with the project.
 This would be highly helpful to the github users with less followers or newbies.

 NOTE: Link to the website will soon be added!

-      gitpromote is currently in it's development stage.
+      <b>gitpromote</b> is currently in it's development stage.
 If you would like to speak to me more aout this project mail me. :D

 Features to be added soon
 --------------------------